This post may contain affiliate links.

 The Floating Camp is an all-inclusive resort in Thailand and includes transportation from Elephant Hills.
 Check out packages on their website.

-Koh Samui – Thailand’s East Coast
+Koh Samui – Thailand’s Amazing East Coast

 Koh Samui, a large island off the east coast of southern Thailand, is one of the most popular destinations in the country, nipping at the heels of Bangkok and Phuket for the number of visitors.